halamouazen/guessing-game/README.md

 # guessing-game
-A simple command-line number guessing game built in Rust to learn basic syntax, cargo, and Git workflows."
+A simple command-line number guessing game built in Rust to learn basic syntax, cargo, and Git workflows.